peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  getters.</li><li>Then, the method returns a CBOR map with each eligible getter's name or property name as each key, and with the corresponding value returned by that getter as that key's value.
-Before adding a key-value pair to the map, the key's name is adjusted according to the rules described in the <code>PODOptions</code> documentation.
+Before adding a key-value pair to the map, the key's name adjusts according to the rules described in the <code>PODOptions</code> documentation.
 Note that for security reasons, certain types are not supported even if they contain eligible getters.</li></ul> <p><b>REMARK:</b> .NET enumeration (<code>